Asmendeus/iMPSForClassicalModels.jl/README.md

 `iMPSForClassicalModel.jl` is a package based on `TensorKit.jl` for solving 2D classical statistical models under thermodynamic limit.

-!WARNING: The package is still under rapid development, whose current version `v0.1` is a demo version.
-Some features on "top" level are available, but the most efficient implementation is not provided.
-These problems are expected to be improved in version `v0.2`

 ## Problems can be solved

 `iMPSForClassicalModel.jl` provides a range of features for MPS/MPO with canonical form and implementations of some algorithms (including `ViTEBD`and `VUMPS`).
 Here's what it can solve